Jayant568/Instagram-Database-Clone-/README.md

 7)Photos Tags

-ALong with tha it also include the dataset for 100 followers
+ALong with that it also include the dataset for 100 followers